KhiopsML/khiops-doc/docs/ui-docs/coclustering.md

 - **Variables coclustering**: based on the coclustering variables parameters,

-- **Instances * Variables coclustering**: based on an identifier on one dimension, and all the numerical and categorical variables on the other dimension.
+- **Instances * Variables coclustering**: based on an identifier in one dimension, and all numerical and categorical variables in the other dimension.
 If an identifier variable of the records is present in the data, it must be a key variable of the input dictionary and the data must be sorted and unique according to this key.
-If no identifier of the records, such a variable is automatically created.
+If no identifier exists, such a variable is automatically created.
 For the 'variables' dimension of the coclustering, all numerical and categorical variables used in the input dictionary are employed.

 **Coclustering variables**: list of input variables for the variables coclustering model.